 These calculated standard deviations are subsequently used to calculate significances by conversion to p-values using the Wichura algorithm.
-Only p values ≤ the user specified p value threshold are retained for subsequent visualization.
+Only p values ≤ to the user specified p value threshold are retained for subsequent visualization.

 The height of each amino acid at each position is then visualized using the ggseqlogo R package20 using the user’s choice of percent change or fold change to represent the height of each amino acid letter.